-Hand Lab 3310
+Hand Lab 1122

 (662) 325-1288Website CV

 Nearly all of life's essential chemistry is catalyzed by proteins.
 Each protein is exquisitely tuned for a specific function, from DNA replication to metabolism.
 Our group uses a combination of physical chemistry, molecular biology, modeling, and NMR spectroscopy to understand the relationship between protein structure and function.
-Currently, our research is centered around two main projects:
+Currently, our research is centered around three main projects:

 Nanoparticles have been proposed as an effective tool for biosensing and drug delivery.
 However, in the context of biological fluids, endogenous proteins will spontaneously adsorb to nanoparticle surfaces, complicating the design of useful nanoparticle-based materials.
 For example, protein misfolding on nanoparticle-based drugs could potentially induce an unwanted immune response.
 Conversely, if we understood protein structure on nanoparticle surfaces, we could design effective molecular sensors that could couple a nanoparticle's optical properties with protein binding or catalysis.
-In this project, we employ a multitude of biophysical and analytical approaches to understand how and why protein structure changes upon adsorption (Figure 1).
+In this project, we employ a multitude of biophysical and analytical approaches to understand how and why protein structure changes upon adsorption (Figure 2).

 Structure and Properties of Disordered Proteins

 Many eukaryotic proteins are intrinsically disordered and lack no regular tertiary structure.
 These proteins often have interesting properties, such as the ability to form tight complexes with globular proteins.
 Other disordered proteins can phase separate from aqueous solution, forming materials with unique chemical properties.
-However, traditional approaches to understanding globular proteins fail to capture the structural diversity of disordered protein ensembles (Figure 2).
+However, traditional approaches to understanding globular proteins fail to capture the structural diversity of disordered protein ensembles (Figure 3).
 In this project, we are combining NMR and EPR spectroscopy with molecular modeling to understand the structural properties of these disordered protein systems.

 We are always looking for quality graduate and undergraduate researchers to join our research team.
 Graduate students interested in joining the lab should have a strong background in mathematics and physical chemistry, as well as an interest in the relationship between protein structure and function.
 Computer modeling skills are a plus, but these are not required.
-For undergraduates, advanced coursework is not required provided you possess enthusiasm and interest in biophysics research.
-Freshmen and sophomores have been successful in the group and are encouraged to inquire about open positions.
+More important than any past experience, however, is a drive to solve research problems at the cutting edge of biofilm infection and surface fouling.
+If your heart is in the work, let's talk.